-We monitor drinking water to ensure a safe, quality, water supply.
-If there is a threat to clean water, we can issue a Boil-Water Advisory or a Drinking Water Advisory.
+We monitor the safety of public drinking water.
+If there is a threat to safe water, we may issue a water advisory.

 Municipal water systems

 Waterworks are managed by cities and towns.
-Ministry of the Environment inspectors ensure that water is treated, disinfected, sampled, and monitored on a regular basis.
-Any adverse results are reported to us and to the Ministry of the Environment.
-If water does not meet the standards of Ontario Regulation 169/03 Ontario Drinking Water Quality standards, we may issue a Boil-Water Advisory or Drinking Water Advisory.
-All water test results and other water supply information is available to the public.
-Contact your local municipal office waterworks or public utility for the report.
+Ministry of the Environment and Climate Change inspectors ensure that water is treated, sampled and monitored on a regularly.
+Any adverse results are reported to us and to the Ministry of the Environment and Climate Change.
+If water does not meet the Ontario Regulation 169/03 Ontario Drinking Water Quality Standards, we may issue a water advisory.
+For all water test results and other water supply information, contact your local waterworks department or Public Utility Commission.

-The Ministry of Health and Long-Term Care provides guidance documents, SDWS fact sheets, and Ontario Regulations for small drinking water systems.
+The Ministry of Health and Long-Term Care provides guidance documents, fact sheets and Ontario Regulations for small drinking water systems.

-The Government of Ontario Central Forms Site provides the following SDWS forms:
+The Government of Ontario Central Forms website provides the following small drinking water systems forms:

 - 4578 – 64E Lab services notification form